Katha Parayumpol: Remakes

-Noted Director Priyadarshan was highly impressed with the film that he immediately bought rights for the Hindi remake of the film.
-Priyadarshan had screened the film to noted actor, Shah Rukh Khan, who was impressed with the film that he signed onto the Hindi remake, Billu as well as producing it under his Red Chillies Entertainment.
-Khan suggested that Priyan should stick to the original script sans any alterations.
-Also, 3 item numbers by Kareena Kapoor, Deepika Padukone and Priyanka Chopra are to be added into the film's promotion.
-Movie completed 130 days in theatres.
+Priyadarshan was highly impressed with the film that he immediately bought the remake rights of the film for Hindi.
+He screened the film to Shah Rukh Khan, who was impressed with the film that he signed onto the Hindi remake, Billu, as well as producing it under his company, Red Chillies Entertainment.
+Khan suggested to Priyadarshan that he stick to the original script, sans any alterations.
+However, owing to the immense success and following of Deewangi Deewangi, from Om Shanti Om (2007), 3 item numbers with Kareena Kapoor, Deepika Padukone, and Priyanka Chopra were added into the film.